hannz88/Time_Series_Analysis_Luco_Aquifer/README.md

 </p>

 ### Diagnostics of Seasonal Arima
 Let's look at the diagnostics of Arima.
 Here, the best model identified using `auto.arima` which employed AICc to identify the best model revealed that the best fit is Arima(3,1,0)(0,1,0)[365].
-The Ljung-Box test showed that there is still autocorrelation in the residuals.
+The Ljung-Box test showed that there is still autocorrelation in the residuals (p < 0.05).
 This is echoed in ACF of the residuals.
 Looking at the residual plot, there seem to be some sudden increase in flanking 2012.
 Maybe a model capturing the changing variance might be useful.

 <p align="center">
     <img src="https://github.com/hannz88/Time_Series_Analysis_Luco_Aquifer/blob/main/Images/sarima_diagnostics.png" alt="Diagnostics of the Sarima model">